Brought to you by Dremel 3D Idea Builder

 We completely understand: 3D printing can sound intimidating.
 But it can open so many doors for students, especially in math and science.

 Fear not, brave teacher.
 We’ve got just what you need to move your 3D-printing goals forward—whether your 3D printer has a cozy little spot in your supply closet, silently collecting dust, or you and your students have jumped feet-first into 3D-printing projects.
-And for those of you who don’t own a 3D printer, you’re in luck: You can enter to win your very own classroom 3D printer here.

 Get moving and shaking with these project ideas: